 Eligibility

 Full-Time employees are eligible to participate in our group medical insurance plan, currently offered through Kaiser.
 Full time employees are also eligible to participate in our group dental insurance plan, currently offered through Delta Dental, and our group vision plan, currently offered through VSP.
 Enrollment eligibility occurs on the 1st of the month following 30 days of full-time employment.
-The School will pay up to $600 per month of any eligible employee’s monthly premium.
-Employees will continue to be responsible for premium payment in excess of $600 per month for themselves or any family members that are covered by the policy.
+The School will pay up to $650 per month of any eligible employee’s monthly premium.
+Employees will be responsible for premium payment in excess of $650 per month for themselves or any family members that are covered by the policy.
 Each year our health insurance policy is reviewed, and the possibility exists that plans may change.

-Full-time employees who decline CSCE insurance and are able to provide proof of health insurance through an independent source can elect to receive payment of $2,400.00 annually in lieu of receiving benefits from CSCE.
+Full-time employees who decline CSCE insurance and are able to provide proof of health insurance through an independent source can elect to receive payment of $2,400.00 annually, or applicable fraction thereof, in lieu of receiving benefits from CSCE.
 This amount is divided between paychecks with the appropriate amount distributed each pay period based on employee’s at-will agreement.
 This amount will not be disbursed as a lump sum.
 Failure to provide proof of insurance waives access to payment.

 For part-time employees working 50% or more of the full-time schedule, the Community School will provide coverage at a rate equivalent to each member's employment status.
-For example, if an employee works at a 60% part-time level, CSCE will pay 60% of the $600/month allotment.
-If a part-time employee is able to provide proof of health insurance coverage from an independent provider, they are eligible for in lieu benefit based on the percentage stated in at-will agreement.
-A percentage of the $2400 annual payment is to be disbursed over the duration of the year per pay period.
+For example, if an employee works at a 60% part-time level, CSCE will pay 60% of the $650/month allotment.
+If a part-time employee is able to provide proof of health insurance coverage from an independent provider, they are eligible for the in lieu benefit based on the percentage stated in at-will agreement.
+A percentage of the $2,400 annual payment is to be disbursed over the duration of the year per pay period.
 This benefit will be waived if unable to provide proof in health insurance.

 “Full-time” employee means that you are hired to work at least 30 regular hours per week.
 Temporary and internship employees are not eligible to participate in the plans.